Learn ➜ Material Health Guides ➜ Fragrance Guide

 What is evaporation or manual diffusion?

 For the purposes of this guide, evaporation and manual diffusion are the two ways in which scent moves into the air with the least manipulation, and the least change in its properties.
+It’s a clunky description, but I wanted to differentiate it from nebulized or ultrasonic diffusion (more on those below.)

-Liquid scent is naturally drawn into the air by evaporation over time, much like a puddle evaporates on a sunny day.
+For evaporation, liquid scent is naturally drawn into the air by evaporation over time, much like a puddle evaporates on a sunny day.
 This same process happens with reed diffusers, or after using a regular spray bottle (not pressurized aerosol) to spritz a scent into the air.
+Electronic evaporative diffusers promote the same process, just faster— for example, using a small fan to encourage the scent to evaporate into the air.

 What is nebulized or ultrasonic diffusion?

 These are common diffuser types that potentially change the molecular size of the scent.
-Some claim to make scents “nanoparticles,” and while I can’t verify that’s truly what happens, I view them with some caution.
+Some of them claim to make scents “nanoparticles,” and while I can’t verify that’s truly what happens, I regard them with some caution.
 Nanochemicals are so small, they can cross through our cell walls and even through our blood-brain barrier.
 The technology as a whole is very new, so while this may turn out to be a safe delivery method for scent, I still think regular evaporative diffusers are healthier options until we know more.

 What are aerosols?

+Aerosols are tiny droplets suspended in the air— and for this guide, they usually get their under some pressure, like paint comes from a spray paint, or how Febreze comes out of its spray can.
+Compressed gas is what propels these out of the can into a very fine mist.
 Room fresheners typically come in compressed gas aerosol cans.
 Plug-in air fresheners are miniature versions— these use a tiny electrical circuit instead of your finger to “press the button” and release scented aerosol.

 What are propellants?